vessl-ai/examples/iclr2024/stable-cascade/README.md

 ## Deploying with VESSL Run
 VESSL is a platform for deploying and managing AI applications.
 It allows you to deploy your AI applications on the cloud with a single command, and provides a web interface for managing your applications.

-To deploy the Stable Cascade Gradio app, follow the follwing steps:
+To deploy the Stable Cascade Gradio app, follow the steps below:

 1. Create a new project on VESSL.
 2. Deploy the application with the provided YAML file ([`run.yaml`](./run.yaml)):